Why Pavlov’s Dogs and Classical Conditioning Are Still Important in Dog Training

 Understanding classical conditioning gives you practical tools to teach your dog new habits, correct unwanted behaviors, and strengthen your relationship.
 Pavlov’s research may be over a century old, but its applications in dog training remain as relevant as ever.

 This guide explores what Pavlov actually discovered, how Pavlov’s dogs and classical conditioning work, and how those principles are applied in modern training.
-You’ll also learn why they remain essential for building calm, confident, and well-behaved dogs.
+You’ll also see why they remain essential for building calm, confident, and well‑behaved dogs.

 What Is Classical Conditioning?